miraleung/racketeer/README.md

 #### From DrRacket
 1. In DrRacket: File -> Package Manager ->  Do What I Mean
 2. Paste this URL into the Package Source textbox: `git://github.com/miraleung/racketeer`
+  1. If your version of Racket is older than v7, please use `git://github.com/miraleung/racketeer#racket-v6.2`
 3. Click install

 If you don't see Package Manager in the menu, your version of Racket may need to be updated.